 Initially constructed in 1882, the luxurious Breitner House has been a home to many cultural bohemians since the beginning of the 19th century.
 Ever since, the Breitner House has been closely connected to art and literature, its location and architecture providing inspiration to well-known artists throughout Dutch history.
-Famous impressionists such as George Breitner and Isaac Israels spent their days painting in its spacious rooms, enjoying the architecture that offered them fantastic light from all angles.
+Famous impressionists such as also (we assume, but cannot prove it) George Breitner and Isaac Israels spent their days painting in its spacious rooms, enjoying the architecture that offered them fantastic light from all angles.
 They, amongst many others, made the Breitner House a centre of artistry, leading many people to walk the cobble stoned streets through the heart of Amsterdam up to its doors and famous parties.

 Note: Since the house was built in 1870, the thick walls and high ceilings did not need any additional airconditioning (Which did not even exist at that time)

 The owners of the Breitner House, actress Camilla Braaksma and director Guido Bouvy, decided to open their doors and share the wonderful experience the house has to offer.
 Creating an elegant and refined boutique hotel in the centre of Amsterdam, they transformed part of their house into two beautiful suites, reflecting the romantic atmosphere of the historical city.
 Here, guests enjoy the lavish treatment the owners have to offer, including a luxurious champagne breakfast in the classic diningroom with a view on the park that has inspired so many artists throughout time.
 A stay at the Breitner House is the unique opportunity to experience the splendour of Amsterdam whilst enjoying the treatment of one of its best hotels.